Right-Side-Up-Engineering/coding-challenge/backend-code-challenge.md

 ## Overview

 * The endpoint is exposed at /suggestions
-* The partial (or complete) search team is passed as a query string parameter ‘q’
+* The partial (or complete) search term is passed as a query string parameter ‘q’
 * The contact can optionally be filtered by query string parameters ‘min_rate’ and ‘verified_skills’
 * The endpoint returns a JSON response with an array of scored suggested matches
 	* The suggestions are sorted by descending score
 	* Each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)
-	* Each suggestion has a name which can be used to disambiguate between similarly named contacts
+	* Each suggestion has an ID which can be used to disambiguate between similarly named contacts.
 	* Each suggestion has a contact email address

 ## Requirements

-* You can use the language and technology of your choosing.
-Feel free to use something you’re comfortable with.
+* Please use Python.
+Use any tools you'd like in addition to Python that you feel comfortable with.
 * End result should be deployed on a public cloud (there are free tiers available).

 ## Sample Responses